ardinugrxha/dir-changes/README.md

-# renameYourDir
+# About
-This is simple code for rename your directory
+This is simple app for rename your dir if u are lazy person to rename it

 # how it works
 just compile it with gcc,